On algorithmic applications of sim-width and mim-width of $(H_1, H_2)$-free graphs: Preliminaries

 Let $T$ be a tree and let $v$ be a leaf of $T$.
 Let $u$ be a vertex of degree at least $3$ having shortest distance in $T$ from $v$ and let $P$ be the $v,u$-path in $T$.
 The operation of \textit{trimming} the leaf $v$ consists in deleting from $T$ the vertex set $V(P) \setminus \{u\}$.

 An \textit{independent set} of a graph $G$ is a set of pairwise non-adjacent vertices and the maximum size of an independent set of $G$ is denoted by $\alpha(G)$.
 A \textit{clique} of a graph $G$ is a set of pairwise adjacent vertices and the maximum size of a clique of $G$ is denoted by $\omega(G)$.
-A \textit{matching} of a graph is a set of pairwise non-adjacent edges.
+A \textit{matching} of a graph is a set of edges with no shared endpoints.

 The path and the complete graph on $n$ vertices are denoted by $P_n$ and $K_{n}$, respectively.
 A graph is \textit{$r$-partite}, for $r \geq 2$, if its vertex set admits a partition into $r$ classes such that every edge has its endpoints in different classes.
 An $r$-partite graph in which every two vertices from different partition classes are adjacent is a \textit{complete $r$-partite graph} and a $2$-partite graph is also called \textit{bipartite}.
 The complete bipartite graph with partition classes of size $t$ and $s$ is denoted by $K_{t,s}$.
 A graph is \textit{co-bipartite} if it is the complement of a bipartite graph.